 If you discover that your policy documents contain only a Sum Insured figure, if you ask your insurer they must tell you the rebuilding cost figure that they are basing the premium on.
 At Deacon, we will always tell you your Buildings Declared Value.

-New service to avoid underinsurance
+Our service to avoid underinsurance

 Having established that your premium should be based on your Buildings Declared Value (BDV) and not Sum Insured, to then assume that automatic indexing will keep your block of flats’ BDV up to date can be a big risk.
 It’s a good idea to get your property revalued every three to five years.

-We understand this can be a big expense, so we have negotiated competitive rates with a professional company regulated by the Royal Institution of Chartered Surveyors.
+We understand this can be a big expense, so we have negotiated rates with a professional company regulated by the Royal Institution of Chartered Surveyors.
 In the vast majority of cases, drawing on the wealth of information about property that is a now available online, they are able to provide surveys following desktop research, avoiding the need for a more costly site visit.

 Why do you need an up to date valuation?